-Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy

-The Mexican-American culture, from an anthropological, sociological, and historical point of view with emphasis upon contemporary conditions and problems is presented.
+Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy anthropological, sociological, and historical point of view with emphasis upon contemporary conditions and problems is presented.
 The course surveys Mexican-American people from their origins in Meso-America and the Gran Chichimeca to the present in the southwestern United States.
 It includes settlement patterns, society, and political economy of the Spanish Empire and Mexico in El Norte since the Treaty of Guadalupe Hidalgo.